-In his book A Place to Grow, Sudbury Valley School founder Daniel Greenberg shares his epiphany that SVS is really “an American immersion school, where children and adults exist in an environment that fully embodies the American ideals that have inspired this country from the time it was founded.”
+In his book, A Place to Grow, Sudbury Valley School founder Daniel Greenberg shares his epiphany that SVS is really “an American immersion school, where children and adults exist in an environment that fully embodies the American ideals that have inspired this country from the time it was founded.”

 At HVSS, we’ve lately been describing our program as “education for the creative age,” because we believe it fosters qualities (such as flexibility, creativity, and collaboration) well-suited to the globalized economy and the relentless advance of technology.

-The Sudbury Model is all these things, but it’s something else, too - it’s education for the Postmodern World.
+The Sudbury Model is all these things, but it’s something else, too - education for the Postmodern World.

-The Sudbury model provides a space to practice postmodern life.
-We have been set adrift (or, “free”), and we need to be able to move through that uncertainty; we can no longer rely on churches and states and traditions.
+The capable subject in the postmodern era is the one who is able to think clearly and create or voluntarily adopt the rules, structures, and values that will support them to live a good life.
+The Sudbury model provides a space to practice living in the postmodern world.
+We have been set adrift (or, “free”), and we need to be able to move through that uncertainty; we can no longer rely on churches, states, and traditions.
 Sudbury schools have an intricate structure of governance, designed to protect personal liberty, but no belief structure, and no political or even educative agenda for their students.
-Hence, we don’t imply to students that education, growth, and maturation are automatic.
+It is the most basic, flexible model, able to include divergent philosophies and lifestyles and also keep pace with technology and information.
+We don’t imply to students that education, growth, and maturation will be automatically achieved by following instructions.
 We don’t fool them into complacency by maintaining a path for them to travel; they need to learn how to think, move with confidence, take the right risks, and make the right friends.
-They need to get sane and reliable guidance, but they need to know that nobody is going to figure life out for them - that ship has sailed.
-They need to do the work, make the decisions, and write the stories themselves, now more than any other period in history.
+They need to get sane and reliable guidance, but they need to know that nobody is going to figure out their lives for them - that ship has sailed.
+They need to do the work, make the decisions, and write the stories themselves - now more than any other period in history.

 Art provided by Raghava.
 See more at raghavakk.com